 Scope

 This document was developed under a joint ATIS and SIP Forum collaboration.
 The document defines an IP NNI Standard with an emphasis on VoIP.
 Other Multimedia services will be addressed in subsequent releases.
+The document identifies a baseline set of features that should be common to all IP-NNI's, defining a common NNI profile of 3GPP Specifications and IETF RFC's.
+The exception is the wireless specific GSMA profiles for mobile to mobile communications.

 The objective of this document is to: